laktak/extrakto/README.md

 Thanks go to all contributors for their ideas and PRs!

+**If you make a PR, please keep it small so that it's easier to test and review.
+Try to create one PR per feature/bug.**

 Please run `black` if you change any python code and run `shfmt` if you change any bash files.